-One (1) year experience in the past three (3) calendar years on A-10 aircraft required.
+A minimum of two (2) years of experience in the past three (3) calendar years on A-10 Mission Design Series aircraft.

-Technicians who do not meet minimum experience requirements have 180 days from the date of hire to complete the corresponding 5-Level core tasks as listed in the Site Training Business Area 2A656 Air Force Specialty Code Master Training Plan.
+Technicians who do not meet minimum experience requirements have 180 days from the date of hire to complete the corresponding 5/7-Level core tasks as listed in the Site Training Business Area 2A353 and 2A373 Air Force Specialty Code Master Training Plans.

-Education – Completion of high school or the equivalent is required.
+Education – Completion of high school or equivalent and completion of specialized courses is required.

-The ability to read and write and to comprehend technical data is required.
+The ability to read and write and interpret technical data and special operating instructions is required.

 Physical Requirements/Working Environment